Health Policy: Empowering Employers to Enact Change

 Public Official Education & Outreach

-We involve employers and other stakeholders in sharing unique insight and perspective with public officials by contacting officials directly, sharing issue briefs, writing editorials and opinion pieces, and presenting to community groups.
+We involve employers and other stakeholders in sharing unique insights and perspectives with public officials by contacting officials directly, sharing issue briefs, writing editorials and opinion pieces, and presenting to community groups.

 Lobbying